-Not in Front of the Parrot: Jesse and Vinny once taught a parrot to say rude things as part of a prank.
+Not in Front of the Parrot: Jesse and Vinnie once taught a parrot to say rude things as part of a prank.
 Unfortunately, for them, the parrot heard them using their names while discussing ideas.

-Oh Wait, This Is My Grocery List: Freddy once accidentally brought his mom's grocery list to school, rather than his homework, and didn't realize his mistake until Miss Graves started to read it out loud in front of the class.
+Oh Wait, This Is My Grocery List: Freddie once accidentally brought his mom's grocery list to school, rather than his homework, and didn't realize his mistake until Miss Graves started to read it out loud in front of the class.